BiancaZO/ConnectGuides/README.md

 2. Install dependencies for both client and server:

-If you don't have yarn installed, please run the following:
+2.1 Using yarn, please run the following:

 ```bash
 npm install --global yarn